oatlog/oatlog/doc/ideas/main.typ

 Maybe we should make a toy compiler SoN IR since that would actually require cyclic queries.

+== Handling primitives

+Unknown values must always be represented by an e-class.
+Known values are necessarily primitives and can be represented by a concrete bit pattern.
+The major design decision is whether to

+1. Have nonprimitive types always represented by an e-class, primitive types always represented by a bit pattern
+2. The above, but additionally allow primitive types to be unknown and represented by an e-class.

+The solution allowing unknown values of primitive types must have tables where entries along a column are e-classes and bitpatterns heterogonously.
+The most reasonable way to implement this seems to be to have e-classes even for values with known bitpatterns, with bitpatterns being mapped to in some side table.

+NOTE: Another implementation would be tagged unions, where we pack bitpatterns and e-classes into a column and branch on them when doing queries.
+This seems messy, complicating queries and weird for large bitpatterns (list etc, want to avoid comparing lists for equality), and I have not thought about it further.

+This solution would be virtually the same in implementation as duplicating each primitive type into a known primitive (say `i64`) and unknown nonprimitive (say `I64`), with a partial `known` function.

+Hence, while I am still unsure about the frontend language design, *the IR can assume disjoint "known primitve" and "unknown nonprimitive" types*.
+Also this is assumed in the Egglog frontend language.
+Eqlog does not have primitives.

+Additionally, if the same type supported both known and unknown values, functions on that type would sometimes mean a concrete computation and sometimes mean constructing a new e-class, depending on whether all inputs are known.
+This can be seen as function overloading between a primitive and nonprimitive type, again motivating treating those types as distinct.

 == Simultaneous matching and control flow

 Control flow within a rule is equivalent to duplicating the rule for every possible flow